raphael-susewind/india-religion-politics/delhiid/README.md

 ## delhiid

 This table contains the ID matching and integration table for Delhi.
 Each row is the equivalent of a booth.

-Since the databse only contains data from one year for Delhi so far, this is rather straightforward - no actual cross-year matching is necessary.
+Fully integrated entries would have a booth_id_14 and booth_id_21 for the same booth - this means I am convinced anything with these ID codes relates to the same actual entity.
+But it might also be that an entry has only one or two associated IDs, because I could not safely say how it integrates over time (or because it disappeared / was first instituted at some point).
+This implies that you will be facing missing values when integrating across various  years and related ID codes - its a complicated issue to get your head around, but that's how it is...

 ## Variables